Kay Cohen: International growth

-Biofit Uplift Bra
+Biofit uplift bra

-Cohen's Biofit uplift bra had the biggest Bra launch in Limited Brands history (Victoria's secret parent company).
+Cohen's Biofit uplift bra had the biggest bra launch in the history of Limited Brands (Victoria's Secret parent company).
 Cohen's innovation was to engineer a push-up bra customized to each cup size, delivering a graduation of cleavage appropriate to the woman's bust size.
-Cohen again worked with Sophie Monk for the Australian Biofit launch, Monk appeared in a music video where she performed Push It, which was mastered by her then fiancée Benji Madden.
-Due to the agreement with Victoria's secret, Biofit was subsequently renamed Myfit in the Australian Market.
+Cohen again worked with Sophie Monk for the Australian Biofit launch.
+Monk appeared in a music video where she performed Push It, which was mastered by her then fiancée Benji Madden.
+Due to the agreement with Victoria's Secret, Biofit was subsequently renamed Myfit in the Australian Market.

 Cohen merged Pleasure State with her former company Bendon in May 2010, and has relinquished her interest in the company.

 Silent Assembly

-Cohen launched her new brand Silent Assembly in Paris at the Mode City Lingerie fair in July 2013.
-Silent Assembly is a luxury lingerie label which features Kay Cohen's new bra technology Curvessence, intended to replace underwires.
+Cohen launched a new brand Silent Assembly in Paris at the Mode City Lingerie fair in July 2013.
+Silent Assembly is a luxury lingerie label which features Cohen's new bra technology Curvessence, intended to replace underwires.